pmohinder/platform-docs/02_Provisioning_EclecticIQ_ER_Server/Readme.md

 | Docker Compose (1.21.1 or later) | Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.
 To install Docker Compose, complete the [prerequisites](https://docs.docker.com/compose/install/#prerequisites) and then perform [installation](https://docs.docker.com/compose/install/#install-compose).

-Installing the PolyLogyx Server
+Installing the EclecticIQ ER Server
 -------------------------------

-After you install Docker and Docker Compose, you can install the PolyLogyx server.
+After you install Docker and Docker Compose, you can install the EclecticIQ ER server.

 1. Clean-up existing Docker images and containers using the docker-cleanup.sh